ajroach42/ajroach42.github.io/_posts/2023-12-09-holiday-gift-guide.md

 - There are lots of great comic books available from [Comic Book Plus](https://comicbookplus.com/) that are in the public domain and free to remix or re-use.
 - The point of a Zine is to DIY.
 Write something fun and silly or serious and sad.
 Format it 5.5 x 8.5.
 Save it as a PDF.
 Print it out in "booklet" mode on a windows PC (yes, windows.
 I know.
 It's the only OS that gets booklet mode correct in Adobe PDF viewer.
 It makes making zines much easier.)
 Have fun with it, that's the point.

+### Audiobooks

+Maybe your friends and loved ones don't have time to read. eBooks on CD-R, Flash Drive, or QR Code download can be a great alternative.
+[The Librevox project has a bunch of free audiobooks](https://librivox.org/) of varying quality.
+There are also Old Time Radio shows like [x minus one](https://archive.org/details/OTRR_X_Minus_One_Singles) and [Space Patrol](https://archive.org/details/OTRR_Space_Patrol_Singles), or modern podcasts like [Expedition Sasquatch](https://expeditionsasquatch.org) or [Jupiter's Ghost](https://intergalactic.computer).

 ### Other Media

 Music, Movies, Video Games, etc.